6 A Generation of Materialists: Anthropology in the Long Decade of the 1860s

 The Iroquois, including the Seneca, followed a system of matrilineal descent.
 Key properties, including long-houses and fields where corn, beans, and squash were planted, belonged to corporate groups of women, who were related through an exclusively female line.
 Men would grow up in the long-house of their mother, and then relocate upon marriage to the long-house of their father, whereas daughters would remain in the long-house of their mother.
 Later social anthropologists would call this a matrilocal post-marital residence pattern.

 Sorting this out was difficult for most Europeans and Euroamericans.
-The technical terms I am using – such as matrilineal descent and matrilocal residence – did not come into use until the early twentieth century, and there was no clearly organized conceptual framework for making comparisons.
+The technical terms I am using – such as matrilineal descent and matrilocal residence – did not come into use until the early 20th century, and there was no clearly organized conceptual framework for making comparisons.
 But Morgan was deeply intrigued.

 Like later aspiring ethnographers from similar upper middle class social backgrounds in Europe and the United States, Morgan was particularly interested in two aspects of Iroquois kinship.
 First, the implications of unilineal descent for marriage patterns among cousins.
 Cousin marriage was practiced not only by the fading nobility, but also among members of the new business classes (Kuper, 2002; Kuper, 2010).
 Darwin had married his first cousin, and so had Morgan.
 Close marriages helped keep property among close relatives, and assisted in the concentration of wealth.